shihao1895/MemoryVLA/README.md

 ## Model Zoo & Benchmark Results

+> All datasets use only third-person RGB and language, without using wrist-view images or state.

 ### Bridge

 | Model      | Spoon | Carrot | Cube | Eggplant | Avg. | CKPT & Logs                                                  |